testcontainers/testcontainers-go/RELEASING.md

         BUMP_TYPE="major" ./scripts/release.sh

 - The script will update the `go.mod` files for each Go modules and example modules under the examples and modules directories, updating the version of the testcontainers-go dependency to the recently created tag.
-- The script will create a commit in the **main** branch.
+- The script will create a commit in the **main** branch if the `COMMIT` variable is set to `true`.
-- The script will push the git the main branch including the tags to the upstream repository, https://github.com/testcontainers/testcontainers-go
+- The script will push the git the main branch including the tags to the upstream repository, https://github.com/testcontainers/testcontainers-go, if the `COMMIT` variable is set to `true`.

 An example execution, with dry-run mode enabled: